Shreeraj1746/cursor-test/README.md

 - Python utility for dashboard management
 - Complete YAML configurations for all Kubernetes resources
 - Step-by-step implementation documentation

+### Recent Improvements

+The project has undergone significant reorganization to improve maintainability and developer experience:

+- **Enhanced File Organization**: Files are now logically grouped by function in their respective directories
+- **Makefile Added**: Common operations simplified through a comprehensive Makefile
+- **Improved Documentation**: Added detailed project structure documentation and contributor guidelines
+- **Setup Script**: New developers can get started quickly with the `scripts/setup.sh` script
+- **Environment Variables**: Added `.env.example` with sample configuration

 ## Learning Journey